 Established in 2006, the National Neonatal Audit Programme (NNAP) is commissioned by the Healthcare Quality Improvement Partnership (HQIP), funded by NHS England, the Scottish Government and the Welsh Government, and is delivered by the RCPCH.
 We are currently contracted to deliver the NNAP from April 2017 to April 2021.

 The NNAP assesses whether babies admitted to neonatal units in England, Scotland and Wales receive consistent high quality care.
 We identify areas for quality improvement in relation to the delivery and outcomes of care.

 The NNAP Project Board conducts a regular review of the NNAP dataset and audit measures in close consultation with colleagues from the Neonatal Data Analysis Unit (NDAU) based at Imperial College London and the wider neonatal community, taking note of the publication or amendment of any relevant professional guidance and/or standards.

 As part of the review of the dataset and audit measures, the Project Board will liaise with colleagues at Clevermed and the NDAU and agree whether any related amendments are required within the fields and functionality of the Badgernet system.
 The NNAP project team will notify participating neonatal networks and units of any changes to the audit dataset prior to those changes being implemented.

-For the 2018 data year (1 January 2018 to 31 December 2018) we have introduced a measure focussing on neonatal nurse staffing levels.
+For the 2019 data year (1 January 2019 to 31 December 2019) we have introduced a new measure focussing on breastmilk feeding at 14 days of life.